elastic/geneve/tests/reports/documents_from_rules-8.4.md

 * Spike in Failed Logon Events
 * Spike in Firewall Denies
 * Spike in Logon Events
-* Spike in Logon Events from a Source IP
 * Spike in Network Traffic
 * Spike in Network Traffic To a Country
+* Spike in Successful Logon Events from a Source IP
 * Suspicious Powershell Script
 * Unusual AWS Command for a User
 * Unusual City For an AWS Command